 Why should you care?
 Because skillful moderation can help you significantly improve your response rates and direct potential buyers towards the point of purchase more effectively.

 If you run multiple Facebook pages, you’ll be able to manage incoming messages and comments (including comments added to Facebook Ads) from all accounts in one dashboard, a.k.a the Social Inbox.
 You can moderate the conversations manually or use NapoleonCat’s automation solutions to provide customer service hands-free outside of your working hours.
 NapoleonCat’s automation solutions allow you to automatically answer, hide, delete, flag, and forward messages depending on their content.
 This means that you can set up auto-replies to frequently asked questions and automatically hide or delete hateful language and other unwanted content.

 You only pay for what you use.
 Prices are fully customizable and depend on the number of social media profiles you want to manage or monitor and the size of your social media team.
 Plans start at $27 per month.

 NapoleonCat offers a free 2-week trial.
 All you need to do is sign up and connect your profiles.
 You can add both profiles you manage and public profiles you wish to follow.
 Wait for NapoleonCat to fetch your data and… you’re all set!

 Master customer service on Facebook

 Deliver timely responses to customers in social media.
 Manage unlimited Facebook Pages in a single inbox.
-Our customers reduce their response time by 66%.
+Our customers reduce their response time by 66% – with an all-in-one social media tool.

 3. Store Ya